For Ventura County Superior Court Judge

 • A judge who explains every ruling — not just “next, next, goodbye”

-What We Cannot Afford to Lose
+What We Cannot Afford to Keep

 • Self-help limited to two hours, twice a week leaves litigants stranded